top of page

 What lenders look for

-business owner refurbishing their property
+business owner refurbishing their property using refurbishment finance through bournemouth mortgages

-• Exit strategy: how you intend to repay the finance (sale or refinance).
+• Exit strategy — how you intend to repay the finance (sale or refinance).

-• Loan-to-value (LTV): typically up to 70–75% of purchase price or completed value (GDV).
+• Loan-to-Value (LTV): often up to 70–75% of purchase price or completed value (GDV), subject to lender criteria.

 We’ll review your project and help you approach the right lenders before you start the application.